 Financial guarantees are initially recognised in the financial statements (within Provisions) at fair value, being the premium received.
-Subsequent to initial recognition, the bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, and - under IAS 39 - the best estimate of expenditure required to settle any financial obligation arising as a result of the guarantee, or under IFRS 9 - an ECL provision.
+Subsequent to initial recognition, the Bank's liability under each guarantee is measured at the higher of the amount initially recognised less cumulative amortisation recognised in the income statement, under IFRS 9 - an ECL provision.
 The premium received is recognised in the income statement in Net fees and commission income on a straight line basis over the life of the guarantee.

-Undrawn loan commitments and letters of credits are commitments under which, over the duration of the commitment, the bank is required to provide a loan with pre-specified terms to the customer.
-Similar to financial quarantee contracts, under IAS 39, a provision was made if they were an onerous contract but, from 1 January 2018, these contracts are in the scope of the ECL requirements.
+Undrawn loan commitments and letters of credits are commitments under which, over the duration of the commitment, the Bank is required to provide a loan with pre-specified terms to the customer.
+Similar to financial guarantee contracts, these contracts are in the scope of the ECL requirements.